 - Cuisine: Greek

 Learn how to make tzatziki, a traditional Greek yogurt and cucumber sauce with fresh herbs.
 Tzatziki is a refreshing sauce or dip, and it’s so easy to make!
-This basic recipe yields 1 cup, so multiply as necessary.
+This basic recipe yields about 2 ½ cups; multiply if necessary.

-- 1 cup grated cucumber (from about 1 medium 10-ounce cucumber, no need to peel or seed the cucumber first)
+- 2 cups grated cucumber (from about 1 medium 10-ounce cucumber, no need to peel or seed the cucumber first)

-- 2 teaspoons chopped fresh mint and/or dill
+- 2 tablespoons chopped fresh mint and/or dill

 - 1 medium clove garlic, pressed or minced